Ruth Katz: Ethnomusicology: the Middle East and folk traditions in Israel/Palestine

-For example: the category of "Melody type", expanded by Katz and Cohen in their studies of Arabic music concerning questions of mode, a subject not well defined in oral musical traditions (even where there is a modal theory) and that has defeated many scholars.
-Katz and Cohen showed that even in cases of extreme variability, one can discover modal regularity in musical practice, if one defines it as a "type of intonational skeleton" that may be realized by varying quantitative values.
-Katz and Cohen expanded the concept of “type” further, showing that many traditions conform to a system of "types" not only concerning mode, but in other parameters as well, some more latent that others, e.g. melismaticism, beat and density tempos, or timbral categories.
-This made it possible to formulate the aesthetic preferences of each tradition in terms of "type".
-It should be stressed that since aspects such as these change from one performance to the next, "typical" regularity necessarily relates also to the extent, range, and properties of variability, as well as to relations between manifest and latent factors.

 The melograph was eventually integrated into computerized methodologies, leading to further elaboration and to its application beyond ethnomusicology: e.g. in the study of Hebrew prosody, or in Western music performance studies.

 Katz & Cohen’s monumental Palestinian Arab Music: Latent and Manifest “Theory” of a Maqām Tradition in Practice (2005) is a summary of 40 years of collaborative research into the vocal folk music of the Arabs in Israel.
 In addition to many findings concerning the particular tradition and its methodological and analytical sophistication, the book engages fundamental questions of ethnomusicology and general anthropology concerning the meaning of modal frameworks, the combination of text and music appearing as a-priori fusions, the dynamic between continuity and change in living oral traditions and the role of the individual creative artist therein, or how to assess authenticity.